 What is the need of RDD in spark?

 What is RDD?

-RDD is a fundamental data structure of Spark and collection of objects which computes in a cluster of nodes.
+RDD is a fundamental data structure of Spark and it is collection of objects which compute in a cluster of nodes.
 RDD comprises of small data sets called partitions and these partitions will reside on different nodes.

 Distributed - An RDD will be splitted into small data sets called partition.
 These partitions will reside on different nodes.
 So is called Distributed data set.

 Dataset - RDD can store data that you want to work with from various file formats and from JDBC connection.